 Before Your Visit

-The collections, calendar, and Education pages tell you about current and upcoming exhibitions and programs and events you can participate in.
+- What is your family interested in?
+Ask them what they want to see and do, then check our exhibitions and programs.
 The Visit section and Amenities page provide information on hours, admission, dining, restrooms, and other important details.
-If you are going to visit the Museum often as a family, a Family Membership may be cost-effective.
-The Community area has photographs, videos, and blog entries by other Museum visitors.
+If you are going to visit us often as a family, consider a Family Membership.

-Photography is allowed in the permanent collections, but no flash is permitted.
+- Feel free to take pictures in our permanent collections, but no flash is permitted.

 What to Do in the Galleries

-Remember to listen and follow your family’s cues and interests.
+- Listen to and follow your family’s cues and interests.
 Share your ideas about the artwork as well.

 After Your Family’s Visit